Lexington’s Premier Estate Planning Lawyer

 What to Know As an Executor Of an Estate

 As executor of an estate, you are responsible for administering the estate of a deceased person.
 The key to being an executor is staying organized.
 It can be a difficult task, so staying on top of the needs is important.
+Important executor responsibilities include:

-- Determine if probate is necessary.
+- Determining whether probate is necessary

 If you have been named the executor of a loved one’s estate, you may feel overwhelmed by the legal requirements and uncertain about your responsibilities.
 Our firm’s experience in overlapping areas of practice allows us to offer comprehensive counsel.
 Let Fowler Bell provide the knowledgeable guidance and assistance you require.